 The more that 21st century lifestyles invite and require us to sit, the less we can and do move and the less we enjoy moving.
 Fascia not stretched daily solidifies, inhibiting movement abilities we take for granted.
 (See Gil Hedley’s “fuzz speech”.)
 With progressively fewer joints available to participate in joyful embodiment of life, can the human spirit survive what appears to be a progressive lack of mobility?
 It’s to our peril that we ignore the relationship between a healthy sense of self and the ability to move.
 Consider how your outlook changed the last time you had a cold, or got stuck in the middle airplane seat.

-By now, I’ve reached my destination and deboard the plane, garnering myself to visit a loved relative in the hospital, an encounter I’d rather not be facing.
-I wonder whether I can retain joy of motion within my body and spirit when I enter the hospital ward.
+I’ve reached my destination and get off the plane, garnering myself to visit a beloved relative in the hospital, an encounter I’d rather not be facing.
+I wonder whether I can retain fullness of motion within my body when I am walking down the hospital corridor.